Personal Injury Solicitors Liverpool, Merseyside | Accident Claims Liverpool

 Personal data we collect about you

+When submitting the online enquiry form we will collect some basic information from you such as your name, address, telephone number and e-mail address.
 We will use this information to contact you in accordance with your request and we will ensure it is kept strictly confidential.
 We will not disclose any information to third parties without your consent.

 Any personal information that we obtain from our websites will be collected and used in accordance with current Data Protection legislation and applicable regulation.